Mentor Volunteers for 11 - 17 year olds (Next Training April '26).

 Good with young people?
 Empathise with the tricky situations young people often experience in today's society?
 Excellent communication skills?
 Perfect!

 Young people often have a range of professionals working with them.
-However, it is recognised that having someone impartial to talk to and offer support can make a difference to self-esteem and engagement.
+However, it is recognised that having someone impartial to talk to and offer support can often make a difference to self-esteem and engagement.

 Supported and supervised by a volunteer coordinator, volunteer mentors will be matched with young people and offer one to one support.
 This is likely to include: face to face meetings, supporting them to attend meetings, appointments and activities and telephone support.
 A crucial aspect will be the ability to build positive relationships which allow young people to feel listened to and supported and continue as long as needed.